-- 1. This document sets out the Health and Care Professions Council's policy on how sanctions should be applied by Practice Committee Panels in fitness to practise cases. - 2.
-The decision as to what sanction, if any, should be imposed on a registrant whose fitness to practise has been found to be impaired is properly a matter for the Panel which heard the case.
-In order to separate the HCPC's policy making and adjudicative functions, Council members do not sit on fitness to practise Panels and, having put Practice Committee Panels operate at 'arm's length' from the Council and it would be inappropriate for the Council to set a fixed 'tariff' of sanctions.
-This policy is only guidance and as a Panels must apply it as such.
-Panels must decide each case on its merits, and that includes deciding what, if any, sanction to impose. - This policy is intended to aid Panels in their deliberations and assist them in making fair, consistent and transparent decisions.
-The Council also provides further guidance to Panels on specific aspects of the adjudicative process in a series of Practice Notes.
+- 1. This document sets outis the Health and Care Professions Council's indicative policy on how sanctions should be applied by Practice Committee Panels in fitness to practise cases. - 2.
+The decision as to whatwhether a sanction, if any, should be imposed on a registrant whose fitness to practise has been found to be impaired is properly a matter for the Panel which heard the case.
+Practice Committee Panels operate at 'arm's length'independently from the Council and it would be inappropriate for the Council to setseek to establish a fixed 'tariff' of sanctions.
+This policy is only guidance and Panels must apply it as such.
+Panels must decide each case on its merits, and that includes deciding what, if any, sanction to impose. - 3.
+ThisPanels must decide each case on its merits and that includes deciding what, if any, sanction to impose.
+However, this policy is intended to aid Panels in their deliberations and assist them in makingPanels to make fair, consistent and transparent decisions.
+The Council also provides furtherWhere a Panel deviates from this policy, its written determination should provide clear and cogent reasons for doing so. - 3.4.
+Further guidance is provided to Panels on specific aspects of the adjudicative process in a series of HCPC Practice Notes.